hoelsner/wireguard-container-endpoint/README.md

 The Container provides a REST API to configure Wireguard interfaces and iptable filter on a host.
 The intended Use-Cases/Scenarios are described [here](./docs/scenarios.md).

-## TO-DO

-* [ ] Docker based Wireguard VPN Hub/Endpoint that supports configuration via an a HTTP API (basic authentication with username and password)
-* [ ] route to another Wireguard Endpoint (Hub-Topology) within the Wireguard VPN
-* [ ] ability to connect to local container on the same Container Engine
-* [ ] update to the peer configuration should not affect the existing tunnels (hitless configuration update)
-* [ ] route to a local network outside the VPN [optional]

 ## How to use

 TODO: add how to use section